fmnas/fmnas-site/README.md

 	* Checks that `admin/.htaccess` doesn't contain any uncommented `dev.sh add` lines or commented `dev.sh remove` lines.
 * The uploaded branch has origin/main and origin/test as ancestors.

-### TODOs

-The `.github/workflows/todo-issues.yml` workflow creates issues from TODOs added in `tests`, and closes issues for removed TODOs.

-Don't try to change the name of one of the issues this creates.
-It will get changed back on the next push.

 ### Backups

 The `.github/workflows/backups.yml` workflow is used for nightly backups of untracked files on the FMNAS server.